Albert Zugsmith: Biography

-Zugsmith was a journalist and publicist.
+Zugsmith was a journalist, publicist, and lawyer.
 In 1939 he moved in to brokering sales of communication properties like newspapers and radio and television stations; he was very successful, making up to $250 million worth of sales, and became a millionaire from his commissions.
 He was a film buff, and wanted to move into film producing.

+National Comics lawsuit

+In 1947, Zugsmith represented Jerry Siegel (with whom he served in World War II) and Joe Shuster in their lawsuit against National Comics.
+Siegel and Shuster were seeking $5 million and the return of the rights to their creation Superman.
+They ended up settling out of court for $100,000, and National retained the rights.
+Shuster would later speculate that Zugsmith had cut a deal with National without his clients' knowledge.

 American Pictures Corporation

 Zugsmith formed American Pictures Corporation, along with Peter Miller, Aubrey Wisberg and Jack Pollexfen.
 They planned to make six films a year for five years out of a fund of $3.5 million.

 They did a three-picture deal with RKO to make Captive Women (1952), Sword of Venus (1953), and Port Sinister (1953).
 No film cost more than $100,000.

 It was a film he made for Columbia that established him - Invasion, U.S.A.
 (1952), which earned profits of over a million dollars.
 He followed it with Paris Model (1953), and Top Banana (1954, starring Phil Silvers), both comedies.